Ecological Education Program

 - Hosting community education workshops

-- Providing environmental education opportunities to incarcerated youth in Oregon Youth Authority facilities
+- Providing environmental education opportunities to incarcerated youth at Linn-Benton Juvenile Detention Center

-- Partnering with the Oregon Department of Corrections to provide vocational training and science education opportunities to incarcerated adults the through the Sustainability in Prisons Project – Oregon
+- Partnering with the Department of Corrections in six states to provide vocational training and science education opportunities to incarcerated adults through the Sustainability in Prisons Project - Oregon and the Sagebrush in Prisons Project.

 - Growing native plants in school greenhouses